Michael-Stout/Capstone-Project/README.md

 ![Model Metrics Comparison](plots/model_metrics_scaled_line.png)

-From these, **KNN** performed extremely well overall (Accuracy, F1, ROC AUC) and had moderate train time.
+From these, **KNN** performed extremely Ill overall (Accuracy, F1, ROC AUC) and had moderate train time.
 Other tree-based or ensemble models (RandomForest, GradientBoosting) are also near-perfect.

 ---

 ## Section 7: Evaluate KNN on Multiple Datasets

-- We reused a dedicated function (`load_and_prepare_data`) to replicate cleaning & feature engineering.
+- I reused a dedicated function (`load_and_prepare_data`) to replicate cleaning & feature engineering.
 - Then tested **KNN** (using its best parameters) across ~12 additional `.binetflow` CSV files from **CTU-13**.
 - For most sets, the KNN model achieved extremely high performance (often near 1.0 in accuracy, F1, etc.).
-- One dataset (`9-Neris-20110817.binetflow.csv`) gave lower results (~97.7% accuracy) compared to the others but was still strong.
+- One dataset (`9-Neris-20110817.binetflow.csv`) gave loIr results (~97.7% accuracy) compared to the others but was still strong.

 A final table summarizes each dataset’s evaluation metrics: